James B. Rosenwald

-James B. Rosenwald III (born January 19, 1958) is an American fund manager and academic who is the co-founder and Chief Investment Officer of Dalton Investments Inc. an asset management company headquartered in New York, NY, and adjunct professor at Stern School of Business at New York University.
+James B. Rosenwald III (born January 19, 1958) is an American investment advisor and academic who is the co-founder and Chief Investment Officer of Dalton Investments Inc., an asset management company headquartered in New York, NY, and adjunct professor at Stern School of Business at New York University.
 He invests in the Pacific Rim area.

 In 2020, Rosenwald co-founded Activist Japan investment trust Nippon Active Value Fund (NAVF) and launched its IPO.
-Rising Sun Management Ltd. is the Investment Advisor.
+Rising Sun Management Ltd. serves as the fund's investment advisor.

 Early life and education

 Rosenwald was born in New York City.
 He is the brother of designer and ceramic artist Jill Rosenwald, and the first cousin of actress Kyra Sedgwick.
 Rosenwald attended the Dalton School in Manhattan for 15 years, where he met Steve Persky, his partner at Dalton Investments.
 He received an A.B. in economics from Vassar College (1980) and an M.B.A. from the Graduate School of Business at New York University (1984).
-He is a CFA Charterholder since 1987.
+He is a CFA Charterholder (number 9857) since November 1987.